comp9447-team4/soar/README.md

 * https://runpanther.io/
 * https://docs.runpanther.io/

 Note: The quick start templates are in `us-east-1`.
-There are two options we can take:

-1. Move everything to `us-east-1` -> I reckon it's easier
+# AWS Region choice

-2. Deploy Panthers from source.
+`us-east-1` was chosen as the main AWS REGION to make it easier to deploy resources.
+This region is expected to get the latest features.